 I grew up in Wiltshire, went to Reading University where I studied Economics and Sociology and initially trained as an accountant with KPMG.
-In my mid-20s, I retrained as a teacher and lived and worked in Dorset for 10 years after qualifying as a teacher.
-After spending 7 years as a Head of Department down south, I moved to Cheltenham to be nearer my friends and family and take up a job here at Bournside in 2005.
-I have been very fortunate to have been able to work my way up to Deputy Headteacher having also spent time as an Assistant Headteacher and Head of Sixth Form.
+In my mid-20s, I retrained as a teacher and lived and worked in Dorset for 10 years after qualifying.
+After spending 7 years as a Head of Department in the south, I moved to Cheltenham to be nearer my friends and family and take up a job here at Bournside in 2005.
+I have been very fortunate to have worked my way up to Deputy Headteacher, having also spent time as an Assistant Headteacher and Head of Sixth Form.

 Sally Lees - Assistant Headteacher

 I was born in Cornwall where I completed my education until I was 18.
 From an early age I always knew I wanted to teach music and allow others to experience and enjoy all the opportunities I had as a child.
 I went to Cardiff University to study Music, before embarking on my Teacher Training at Bath College of Higher Education.
 I taught as a music teacher in Bristol before becoming Head of Expressive Arts in Cirencester.
 I joined Bournside in 2008 as Assistant Headteacher and embarked on further studies to gain the NASENCo award which has enabled me to become the Special Needs Coordinator (SENCo) for the school.